mktx-code/relay-node/README.md

 Follow the prompts and answer the questions accordingly.

 To do:

-1. Add ipv6 support for tor relay.
+1. Add ivp6 support for tor.
-2. Add electrum server creation.
+2. Add electrum install and config.